sap-tutorials/Tutorials/tutorials/mob-app-mao-erp-app-create/mob-app-mao-erp-app-create.md

     ![SM37](sm37.png)

-10. Execute transaction **/SYCLO/CONFIGPANEL** from the SAP GUI to open up the MAIF Configuraiton Panel.
+10. Execute transaction **/SYCLO/CONFIGPANEL** from the SAP GUI to open up the MAIF Configuration Panel.
 Navigate to **Mobile Application Configuration** > **System Components**.
 You should see a system component with the properties below.

     ![SystemComponent](syscomp.png)